 The crisis has taught us a lot about health issues.
 For example, many are coming across for the first time the term such as “flattening the curve” and trying to make sense what it means.
 Meanwhile, experts are talking about halting exponential spike and epidemiologists focusing on research to contain the pandemic.
 Many have never heard of the virus before and how the disease is being contained.
 This may be partly the result of public ignorance, but the press conferences of the World Health Organisation (WHO) held in Geneva and televised on Malaysian media, had continuously reminded of the coronavirus being contagious and dangerous which could easily spread among humans.
 Countries faced with the pandemic were called upon to take serious measures to contain the virus.

-Broadcast media like television news channels carried interviews with experts and aired special programmes that provided good insights into understanding the issues faced by the country that touched not only on healthcare alone but also on other issues that have larger implications on society, business and economy.
-To contain the spread of the disease, it is crucial for public to gain a clear understanding of the pandemic and how it affects them, which is an important aspect of public relations where the message must be clear to ensure comprehension and acceptance.
+Broadcast media like television news channels carried interviews with experts and aired special programmes that provided good insights into understanding the issues faced by the country that touched not only on healthcare alone, but also on other issues that have larger implications on society, business and economy.
+To contain the spread of the disease, it is crucial for the public to gain a clear understanding of the pandemic and how it affects them, which is an important aspect of public relations where clarity of the messages should be emphasised to ensure comprehension and acceptance.

-There were also reports on voluntary involvement of people from all walks of life who have come forward to assist the government like the NGOs to cook and contribute foodstuffs to the homeless and the poor, and university staff and students, individuals and even prison inmates who sewed PPE (personal protective equipment) dress for hospital front liners during this trying time.
+There were also reports on voluntary involvement of people from all walks of life, who have come forward to assist the government, like the NGOs, to help with cooking and contributing foodstuffs to the homeless and the poor.
+There were even individuals, university students and staff, and even prison inmates, who sewed PPE (personal protective equipment) dress for hospital front liners during this trying time.

-The media gave prominent coverage to official statements by the Prime Minister on important policy directions and his announcements relating to the RM260 billion people’s stimulus economic package and assistance (PRIHATIN) to help the B40 and M40 groups affected by the MCO as well as those who suffered from loss of income and business closures, particularly the SMEs.
+The media gave prominent coverage to official statements by the Prime Minister on important policy directions and his announcements relating to the RM260 billion people’s stimulus economic package and assistance (PRIHATIN) to help the B40 and M40 groups affected by the MCO, as well as those who suffered from loss of income and business closures, particularly the small and medium scale entrepreneurs (SMEs).
 It is important for the message from the government to be clearly interpreted by the masses.
-The Prime Minister’s well written speech had touched the hearts of ordinary people when he quoted the example of Mak Cik Kiah in the stimulus package to assist the poor at the bottom B40 category.
+The Prime Minister’s well written speech had touched the hearts of ordinary people when he quoted the example of Mak Cik Kiah (from B40 category) receiving the stimulus package, in government’s effort to assist the poor.